DevonChorney/RewstProjects/Immybot Delete Stale/readme.md

 ### Outputs

 "output"
-this output contains 2 objects the list of removed devices and the count of removed devices
+this output contains 2 objects, the list of removed devices and the count of removed devices

 ### Triggers